 Active Directory has been a top cybersecurity tool for more than two decades.
 The problem with protecting AD—used by roughly 90% of the Fortune 1000 companies—from ransomware attacks is simply that it wasn’t designed for today’s security landscape.
 Many organizations don’t even know the full map of their deployment, making AD the perfect target for threat actors.

 Healthcare organizations, in particular, face significant risk.
 Once considered “off limits” by attackers, this sector is increasingly targeted.
-What can healthcare orgs do to protect themselves?
+What can healthcare organizations do to protect themselves?

 What makes Active Directory such an attractive target?